Table of Contents

 Up until this time, pregnancy in dogs cannot be confirmed through an X-ray.

 Here is a whelping chart to help you work out the time when to expect puppies:

-The average litter is between five and six puppies.
+The average litter is between 5 and 6 puppies.
 However, this can vary significantly.

 Poor nutrition may lead to severe health problems for the mother dog as well as loss of the litter.
 It's not unusual for this to happen when delivering puppies.

-The specific needs of pregnant canines vary based on the health of every individual dog, but there are some general guidelines that should be followed when feeding pregnant dogs as well as nursing pregnant dogs.
-Here are a few things to keep in mind:
+The specific needs of pregnant canines vary based on the health of every individual dog, but some general guidelines should be followed when feeding pregnant dogs as well as nursing pregnant dogs.

 - Calories must be increased.
 The mother must be able to sustain the growth of her puppies as well as provide for her own basic needs, so feed her more dog food that has been specifically formulated for pregnant dogs.